Exus Blog Article

 Problems, however, can arise when there is a communication breakdown between banks and agencies, or when there is a disagreement.
-This is where solutions like the EXUS Financial Suite (EFS) step in to help organisations work together and recoup debts reliably and consistently.
+This is where solutions like the EXUS Financial Suite (EFS) step in to help organizations work together and recoup debts reliably and consistently.

-Until recently, most systems or ways of working didn’t give banks and agencies an easy way to collaborate in real time.
+Until recently, most systems or ways of working didn’t give banks and agencies an easy way to collaborate in real-time.
 The workaround was always to work on a staggered basis.
 This meant a bank outsourcing a part of their portfolio by sending account and customer data to agencies at an agreed interval, which could be every day or every week.
 Only then could the file be returned to the bank with notes describing what they managed to achieve for each customer and how they are being handled.

-This is problematic for a number of reasons.
+This is problematic for a number of reasons:

 This is an incredibly convoluted and complicated way of working that can be easily circumvented by a system where everyone is (quite literally) on the same page and the bank is able to monitor agency performance and interact in real-time.

-The traditional spreadsheet approach means there is a lack of direct insight on the actual team working on the assigned portfolio.
+The traditional spreadsheet approach means there is a lack of direct insight into the actual team working on the assigned portfolio.
 It’s left very much up to the agencies to decide whom to contact and when and how to contact them.
 As agencies tend to work on commission, this often leads to cherry-picking the accounts with greater past-due amounts, leaving the rest unhandled.

-With no real-time access there is no way for the bank to enforce its collections strategies on the agency.
+With no real-time access, there is no way for the bank to enforce its collections strategies on the agency.
 This is particularly problematic if the bank in question has a strong reputation to uphold and it is spreading its debt portfolio amongst multiple agencies.

 Arguments between banks and agencies over commission can be depressingly common in the debt collections game, particularly as collections agents so often depend on commission to make their money.
-Without a definitive system tracking the effectiveness of an agency and its collections tactics, these disputes are likely to continue.
+Without a definitive system tracking the effectiveness of an agency and its collection tactics, these disputes are likely to continue.